karapeoples/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+      There are so many to choose from but I believe the most important to me that I learned this week are:

+1. It allows you to define route based on HTTP Methods/EndPoints

+- These points are what make a REST API able to be made easily.

+2. The other is Middleware and capabilities therein

+- Middleware allows you to do many things to make your application more sustainable and user-friendly.
-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+      Middleware are simply functions that provide help to your client or to provide information.
+It allows you to run your Endpoints or applications to run through several process to filter out errors or provide information to the development user.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+      Endpoints are your resources and resource is what allows building of RESTful API because these endpoints/resources provide a way to test HTTP methods

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+      Status Codes send res (the 2nd homie) responses with certain codes that mean success and you can provide a copy of the information that was added/edited/deleted...Status (200)success and
+      (201)create success are the only two I'm familiar with at this time.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+      Routers allow us to import and export different parts of our application.
+Routes are like Routes and Components mixed together from React.

 ## Minimum Viable Product